We seek faculty and staff to serve as Directors and lead the next phase of Differences Matter.

 Applicants should have substantial interest and experience in medical education.

-Positions open for faculty and staff to co-lead this work
+Positions open for staff to co-lead this work in partnership with faculty leaders

-The Co-Directors to Generate, Disseminate and Apply New Knowledge will serve an important role by analyzing and exploring how race, ethnicity, gender, gender identity, sexual orientation and oppression play out in all of our mission areas and providing opportunities for education in these areas.
+The Co-Directors to Innovate Collection and Use of Data for Equity will serve an important role by by identifying gaps in and innovating on the collection and use of sociodemographic data and data on social determinants to dismantle systems of oppression in health, healthcare, research, medical education, and workplace culture at UCSF.
 Serving as a liaison and collaborative partner to others working in this area, the Directors will work to advance the following objectives:

 Directors, Build Anti-racism/Anti-oppression Expertise